jo25425/review-assistant/README.md

 ## Criteria and review generation API

+ 🚨 The image is just under 10Gi, you'll need to have a lot of RAM or build it for a smaller GPT4 model than the one selected by default (see list oby scrolling down on the [GPT4All page](https://gpt4all.io/index.html)).

+ 🚨 To run in Docker, you'll need to allow containers to use at least 14Gi of RAM (add Swap memory too in order to make better use of your resources).

 This API is built with FastAPI and served via uvicorn.

-To run it locally, navigate to the root of this repository and run:
+To run it **locally**, navigate to the root of this repository and run:
 ```bash
 uvicorn reviewassistant.api.fast:app --reload
 ```

-To run it in Docker, make sure to have the Docker daemon running and build the image:
+To run it **locally in a Docker container**, make sure to have the Docker daemon running and build the image:
 ```bash
 docker build --tag=$GAR_IMAGE:dev .
 ```